The Caretaker (musician): Critical response

 Adam Scovell focuses on the "spatial qualities" of Take Care, It's a Desert Out There - contrasting it with the Caretaker's earlier evocation of old tea rooms and hotels with "transporting the listener into a void of sorts".
 He describes it as "almost weather-like which is appropriate as depression is in some sense meteorological...Everything is dampened, nothing is spared.
 There is only the "now" when the weather is bad.
 Bones are damp, thoughts are damp and the dry land that others inhabit is seemingly inconceivable."

 Legacy

 Jon Fletcher described the Caretaker as "one of this decade's most innovative, heartbreaking and downright eerie musical projects has been playing to shadows under dimmed lights for the past 12 years".
 Pitchfork described An Empty Bliss Beyond This World as "the musical equivalent of a permanent smile."

 The Caretaker's final project, Everywhere at the End of Time, is amongst his best-known.
 The Quietus, who very frequently features Kirby's projects, named it at the top of its 100 Reissues list in 2019.
 In 2020, the completed Everywhere at the End of Time went viral on TikTok, with users telling one another to listen to the entire six-and-a-half-hour album series in one sitting.

+Silvia Trevisson noted the connection of Everywhere at the End of Time with the internet creepypasta The Backrooms, due to the similar absurd states of mind that both projects possess.
+The track "All That Follows Is True" was featured in the Backrooms film adaptation, which released in 2026.
+Everywhere at the End of Time has also been connected to the aesthetics of liminal spaces and analog horror.
+Harry Nordlinger commented that the warped styles of analog horror and liminal spaces reflects upon Everywhere at the End of Time as such visuals form the zeitgeist of those who were born Millennials or Gen Z.